antonfirsov/docs/2017/08-Aug/fsharp/fs-netcore2-update-roadmap.md

 3. All existing Visual Studio features (e.g., Go to Definition, Rename, etc.) work with .NET CORE SDK-based projects.
 4. There are no false negatives or false positives with IntelliSense and error reporting.
 5. You can create new .NET Core and .NET Standard projects in Visual Studio, including ASP.NET Core, MSTest, xUnit, and more.
-6. Performance is at least as good as projects targeting .NET Framework with "old style" `.fsproj` projects.

 Although we're close, we will not ship until the above six points are met.